ietf-wg-spice/draft-ietf-spice-glue-id/draft-ietf-spice-glue-id.md

 to contain the colon character.
 Specifications MUST define a substitute character, such as period, that is used in place of a colon in External Identifiers.
-The substitution performed when creating the GLUE URN is specific to the Authority Identifier and is specified in the Transformation Rules in the IANA registration.
+Any substitution can be specified in the Transformation Rules in the IANA registration for an Authority Identifier; see {{GLUE-Authority-Reg}}.

 There is a limit of 1000 characters for an External Identifier.
 The ABNF [RFC5234] for External Identifiers is: